bonfus/muLFC/README.md

 Install
 -------

-The μLFC C library has no dependencies.
+The μLFC C++ library depends on Eigen.
 CMake is used as a building tool.
-Any C90 compiler can be used to build the library.
+Any C++ compiler can be used to build the library.
 The details for the Python package follows.

 ### Prerequisites